RubyRene90/Case_Study_Cyclistic/README.md

 -SQL Queries (in order from start to finish, listed with files that begin with number)

-----Documentation for Case Study (link in file to google.doc)
+----Documentation for Case Study PDF

 ----Cyclistic Analyzed Data (link in file to google.sheet)

-----The Cyclistic analysis report (link in file google.doc)
+----The Cyclistic analysis report PDF
      The report includes links to everything as well.

-----Cyclistic Slide Presentation (link in file google.slide)
+----Cyclistic Slide Presentation PDF Version AND
+     (link in file google.slide along with tableau link for all visuals)